SteelSeries/gamesense-sdk/doc/tutorials/audiovisualizer_tutorial.md

 (colors (map percent vals visualizer-columns))
 ```

 `colors` contains all the key colors we are going to draw.
 We use `map` here again but with two differences.
-First, instead of passing in a GoLisp primitive as its first argument, we supply our own function `percent` from eariler.
+First, instead of passing in a GoLisp primitive as its first argument, we supply our own function `percent` from earlier.
 Second, we have two arguments after the function instead of one.
 This means each list is treated as one of the parameters for the map function.
 So each value passed in is paired with it's respective custom zone and both are passed to `percent`.
 The end result is a list of colors, separated by zones.

 ```scheme
 (filtered-zones (filter notnil? (reduce append '() visualizer-columns)))